Waverly Hills Sanatorium: Statue

-The tunnel served as a passageway to transport bodies and supplies in and out of the sanatorium.
-It was built on the first floor with the rest of the building.
-The corridor is 500 feet to the bottom of the hill and has a set of stairs on one side, which were the stairs used for the workers.
-On the other side, there was a cart that moved up and down the staircase which transported supplies and other necessities.

-Since antibiotics did not exist in the time that the sanatorium was active, other forms of aid were used to treat TB patients.
-For example, heat lamps, fresh air, and positive talk and reassurance helped to keep patients alive, since the death rate of TB patients at the time was one death per day.
-However, at the peak of the disease, the sight of the dead being carried away in full view of the patients lowered the patient morale.
-Therefore, the sanatorium tried transporting the dead bodies as secretively as possible to increase the morale and lower the death rates, using the tunnel to that end.
-The doctors and workers of this time also believed that this would help to lower the disease's spreading rate.

-Hence, the tunnel was also known as the "Body Chute" or "Death Tunnel" by the locals and paranormal investigators visiting the sanatorium.

-Apart from transporting dead bodies out of the sanatorium, the tunnel also served as a temporary air raid shelter during World War II.

 Restoration

 After Alberhasky's efforts failed, Waverly Hills was sold to Tina and Charlie Mattingly in 2001.
 The Mattinglys hold tours of Waverly Hills and host a haunted house attraction each Halloween, with proceeds going toward restoration of the property.
-They're also currently restoring all the windows in the decrepit building while restoring the interior of the old sanatorium.
+They are also currently restoring all the windows in the decrepit building while restoring the interior of the old sanatorium.

 Sounds of the Underground Music Festival

 Waverly Hills Sanatorium hosted the last show of the touring music festival Sounds of the Underground on August 11, 2007.
-The show featured prominent acts in the extreme metal and metalcore scene, including Job for a Cowboy, The Acacia Strain, Hatebreed, Shadows Fall, Chimaira, GWAR, Cameo, Lamb of God and The Number Twelve Looks Like You.
+The show featured prominent acts in the extreme metal and metalcore scene, including Job for a Cowboy, The Acacia Strain, Hatebreed, Shadows Fall, Chimaira, GWAR, Cameo, Lamb of God, and The Number Twelve Looks Like You.
 Similar festivals or concerts will likely not happen again at the Waverly Hills Sanatorium, due to complaints made by local residents.

-Today

-The old sanatorium is currently owned by Charlie and Tina Mattingly.
-The couple purchased the site for $230,000 in 2001 in hopes of restoring the sanatorium and turning it into a local tourist site.
-Together with volunteers from Waverly Hills Historical Society, the group now runs regular historical and ghost tours all year round.